A group of four student panelists speaking at the Transfer Pathways Summit

 All are welcome as we work on strategies to improve transfer-friendly cultures at Pitt — and beyond.

-read a recap of last year’s summit >>
+read ABOUT last year’s summit >>

 Schedule At a Glance